whatisnuclear/website/index.md

 ---
 layout: front
-title: What is Nuclear? – Nuclear expertise for everyone
+title: What is Nuclear? – Learn about nuclear power
 description: >
   Learn all about nuclear power directly from nuclear engineers, from the basics to detailed deep dives into types of reactors, nuclear history, economics, and